 Reasons To Use Southwest Airlines SWABIZ

-Well, to start, you have to understand that SWABIZ is a platform and not a loyalty program.
+Well, to start, you must understand that SWABIZ is a platform, not a loyalty program.
 The whole value proposition of SWABIZ is convenience and easy access to enterprise-level reporting.

 The first major benefit is that all of your flights are eligible for a 36-hour EarlyBird Check-In instead of the normal 24-hour check-in when you purchase this benefit.

 The second major benefit of SWABIZ is that you can assign certain people specific roles.
 These include:

 - Full-Access Travel Managers, who can book reservations on behalf of guests and registered travelers, run reports, manage ghost cards, add or remove travel managers, generate reports, manage travel policies, and more